Shengwei-Peng/House-Price-Prediction/README.md

 ## Acknowledgements

-We would like to express our sincere gratitude to the following organizations for providing valuable data and organizing the YongFeng AI GO Competition:
+We would like to express our gratitude to the following organizations for providing the data and organizing the YongFeng AI GO Competition:

 ### Organizer: SinoPac Holdings
+Thank you to SinoPac Holdings for providing the valuable data and hosting this competition.

 ### Co-organizer: Trend Micro

-Thank you for your support and for making this competition a valuable experience for all participants.
+Thank you to Trend Micro for their support and collaboration in making this competition possible.

+Your efforts and contributions are greatly appreciated.